rust-in-blockchain/rust-in-blockchain/content/contributing.md

 ## Contribute to RiB Newsletter

-We deal with contribution processes through GitHub.
+We only accept contributions to the newsletter through GitHub.
 Contribute to the next issue by submitting PRs
 (Pull Requests) to the [next draft](https://github.com/rust-in-blockchain/Rust-in-Blockchain/tree/master/draft).